Mikej81/xc-github-actions-example/README.md

 You could also use an existing repository for this.

 2. Create a GitHub Actions Workflow
 Next, you need to create a GitHub Actions workflow in your repository.
 This is done by creating a .yml or .yaml file inside the .github/workflows directory of your repository.
 I find it easier to start in the Github Actions UI which will build a file with some predefined steps you can build off.
+View this repo's actions here [Github Actions](../../wiki)

     ![step2.png](images/step2.png)